-The Bond Psychological Society (BPS) aims to create a community that offers students a sense of belonging and support during their studies in Psychology at Bond.
-The BPS also endeavours to provide networking opportunities for both undergraduate and postgraduate students with local industry professionals and, in conjunction with the Australian Psychological Society, opportunities for professional development and personal growth.
+The Bond Psychological Society (BPS) aims to create a community that offers students a sense of belonging and support during their psychology studies at Bond.
+The BPS also endeavours to provide networking opportunities for both undergraduate and postgraduate students with local industry professionals and, in conjunction with the Australian Psychological Society, offer opportunities for professional development and personal growth.